Impeachment inquiry into Bill Clinton: Post-midterm developments

 Shortly after the elections, House speaker Gingrich, who had been one of the leading advocates for impeachment, announced he would resign from Congress as soon as he was able to find somebody to fill his vacant seat.
 Gingrich would ultimately fulfill this pledge, and officially resigned from Congress on January 3, 1999.

 Impeachment proceedings were held during the post-election, "lame duck" session of the outgoing 105th United States Congress.
 Unlike the case of the 1974 impeachment process against Richard Nixon, the committee hearings were perfunctory but the floor debate in the whole House was spirited on both sides.

 On November 9, a house subcommittee heard from legal experts as to whether Clinton's behavior had risen to the level of an impeachable offense.

 On November 13, 1998, Clinton agreed to pay a $850,000 settlement to Jones in her sexual harassment lawsuit, after four years of litigation.
 The arrangement did not include an apology from Clinton.

 On November 19, Ken Starr presented his case against Clinton to the House Committee on the Judiciary.
 Starr declared that Clinton had repeatedly chosen "deception" and engaged in an "unlawful effort to thwart the judicial process".
 In this session, the Democrats on the committee questioned Starr on his methods of investigation.

 On November 28, Clinton delivered written answers to 81 questions that the House Committee on the Judiciary had given him.
-Republicans voiced disappointment and outrage at Clinton's questions, which they criticized as being evasive, incomplete, weak in defense, and legalistic.
+Republicans voiced disappointment and outrage at Clinton's responses, which they criticized as being evasive, incomplete, weak in defense, and legalistic.